cirosantilli/git-tutorial/index.md

     git username@host:/path/to/repo

 GitHub git repo directories always end in `.git`, but this is just a convention.
-Also, in GitHub there is a single git user called git.
+Also, in GitHub there is a single git user called Git.

 Other methods of connection include: